Practice Social Distancing

 - Provide handwashing stations with soap, clean water, and single use paper towels and encourage frequent handwashing for 20 seconds or longer.

-- Provide hand sanitizer (with at least 60% alcohol) & sanitizing products for employees and customers.
+- Provide hand sanitizer (with at least 60% alcohol) and sanitizing products for employees and customers.

 Do Not Work if You Are Sick

-Who You Can Contact if You Have Concerns About Social Distancing in Your Workplace
+Who You Can Contact if You Have Concerns About the Spread or Likely Spread of COVID-19 in Your Workplace

-If you have concerns that your employer is not allowing for safe social distancing or that it is not maintaining a safe and sanitary work environment to minimize the risk of spread of COVID-19, please contact the Workplace Rights Bureau of the Illinois Attorney General’s Office at (844) 740-5076 or email@example.com.
+If you have concerns that your employer is not maintaining a safe and sanitary work environment necessary to minimize the risk of spread of COVID-19, contact the Workplace Rights Bureau of the Office of the Illinois Attorney General at (844) 740-5076 or email@example.com

-If you believe that two or more employees at your workplace have COVID-19, please notify your local public health department.
-A list of local health departments can be found here: http://www.idph.state.il.us/IDPHPrograms/v_LHDDirectory/Show-V-LHDDirectory-Public.aspx.
+If you believe that two or more employees at your workplace have COVID-19, notify your local health department (LHD).
+A list of LHDs can be found at http://www.dph.illinois.gov/LHD

-For more information about COVID-19, including ways to protect yourself and others, visit the Illinois Department of Public Health’s COVID-19 website: https://www.dph.illinois.gov/covid19.
+For more information about COVID-19, including ways to protect yourself and others, visit the Illinois Department of Public Health’s COVID-19 website at https://www.dph.illinois.gov/covid19.